csswizardry/harry.is/_posts/2024-10-23-creamy-nduja-pasta.md

 Got some leftover cooked pasta?
 Coat it in good quality olive oil and black pepper and you have a great cold (if a little carby) snack.

+Everything else can stay in your cupboard or fridge for another occasion.